U2C9727A4/clearhide/README.md

 # clearhide
 A steganography tool that uses XOR in order to hide files.
 (Well, not exactly.)

+## A massive warning
-## Clearhide does not gurantee your data will be secure, as it depends on your disk device and your habits of using it!
+Clearhide does not gurantee your data will be secure, as it depends on your disk device and your habits of using it!

 ## A few tips for users
 Use a block device with high amounts of randomness (or entropy for the folks that get it) Do not use the same part of the block device to hide more than 1 file.

+## Building
+after cloning the repository, all you have to do is run `make build`

 ## Technicalities
 clearhide is just XORing a part of a block device (disk devices are called block devices on linux, clearhide works on any UNIX system) with the file you want to hide.